Oxford Group (animal rights)

+History

 The Oxford Group initially consisted of postgraduate philosophy students, and included Stanley and Roslind Godlovitch, John Harris, David Wood, and Michael Peters (a sociology postgrad).
 Its members were active in academic circles in Oxford, and through their influence others became interested in the idea of developing a moral philosophy that included non-humans.
 A particular inspiration was the writing of Brigid Brophy, the novelist.
-The idea of editing a collection of essays on animal rights emerged, and Brophy and others agreed to contribute.
+Brophy had written a piece on Animal Rights which was reprinted in the Sunday Times.
+This impressed group members because of its non-sentimental tone.The idea of editing a collection of essays on animal rights in a similar vein emerged, and Brophy and others agreed to contribute.
 The first publisher approached (at Ms Brophy's suggestion) was Michael Joseph where an editor suggested that such a book would be more interesting if group members contributed, as well as better known authors.
-However, they were not interested, so Godlovitch and Harris then approached Victor Goillancz, where they met Giles Gordon.
+This idea appealed but Michael Joseph were still not interested, so Stan Godlovitch and John Harris (also at Brophy's suggestion)then approached Victor Gollancz, where they met Giles Gordon.
 Gollancz were keen to go ahead, and the book was published a few months later as Animals, Men and Morals in 1971.

+The publication caused little excitement, with few reviews being written.
+John Harris was interviewed on the BBC PM program by William Hardcastle, and also appeared (alongside a factory farmer !) on BBC North's local news programme.
+It was not until Peter Singer's review in New York Review of Books, and his subsequent (and later best-selling) book Animal Liberation that interest began to grow.
+Animals, Men and Morals was eventually published in the U.S., in hardback and paperback.
+(For a detailed historical account of the group's members and activities, see Garner, R., and Okuleye, Y., in further reading, below.)

 The period was a fertile one for the development of the concept of animal rights, both at the academic and activist level.
 Members of the Oxford Group contributed to a series of scholarly works that examined the moral assumptions underpinning the use of non-human animals, and helped to formulate a counter-position.
 The group engaged in political activism too, writing and handing out leaflets protesting against animal testing and hunting.
 Two of its members, Richard D. Ryder and Andrew Linzey, organized the Cambridge Conference on Animal Rights at Trinity College, Cambridge in 1977, the first international conference devoted explicitly to animal rights.